 An unreleased and unrealised 2D side-scroller that I was very passionate about.
 I still might build it myself, someday.

-This was my last dip into the pool of mobile games (or games in general) and marked the end of Stage 1 of my career journey into UX / UI and Product.
+My final venture into mobile games (or games in general) marks the conclusion of Stage 1 in my career journey into UX/UI and Product.